kzamanbd/standalone-editor/README.md

-# 📝 Web SSH Client
+# 📝 Standalone Compiler

-This is a simple web ssh terminal app that allows you to connect to a remote server via ssh and execute commands.
-Using ssh2, socket.io, xterm.js, and express.
+This is a standalone compiler for writing and compiling code in the javascript and php languages.
+It is a simple and easy to use compiler that can be used to write and compile code in the javascript and php languages.

 ## Features

-- Connect to a remote server via ssh
-- Execute commands on the remote server
-- Display the output of the commands
-- Display the error messages if any
-- Display the command history
-- Clear the terminal
+- Write and compile code in the javascript and php languages
+- Simple and easy to use
+- Standalone compiler
+- No need to install any additional software

+## Usage